Filters

 Swansea, WLS, GB

 Mark Rees practices in Swansea, United Kingdom.
-Rees and is rated as an Elite expert by MediFind in the treatment of Hereditary Hyperekplexia.
+Mr. Rees is rated as an Elite expert by MediFind in the treatment of Hereditary Hyperekplexia.
 His top areas of expertise are Hereditary Hyperekplexia, Agyria Pachygyria Polymicrogyria, Myoclonic Epilepsy, and Juvenile Myoclonic Epilepsy.

 Elite in Hereditary Hyperekplexia